Ashik-Mahmud/calculate-money-js/README.md

 - Favicon from Icons8
 and many more
 ~~~
-## If you would like to see project please go to about section and grab the live link
+## Can't share the live link because this is Assignment.

 ## Here is preview in this project
 ![ImageScreenshot](./preview.png)